 Multi-currency adds another layer of discipline.
 If a network pays in EUR, GBP, or another currency, keep the original currency visible in the ledger and record any converted bookkeeping amount in a separate field or downstream calculation.
 Otherwise, later reviews cannot tell whether a variance came from exchange rates, a fee change, or a corrected payout.
 The same principle applies to withholding or reserve amounts.
 Preserve them as their own data points where possible.

-The cleanest monthly process is to use one field list for every network, even when the source files differ.
-That means the reviewer is checking whether each source yielded the required outputs, not reinventing the schema every time a new network is added.
-A prompt-based workflow is useful in this stage because the extraction instruction can stay stable even while source layouts vary.
 For PDF payout statements, a financial document extraction workflow can upload the statement, ask for the exact bookkeeping fields, and return structured Excel, CSV, or JSON output that matches the ledger design.
-CSV-native networks still go through the same normalization rules after export, so the final dataset stays consistent across the whole affiliate portfolio.
+CSV-native networks still go through the same normalization rules after export, so the final dataset stays consistent across the affiliate portfolio.

-Whether the monthly file starts with PDFs, CSVs, or both, the control question is the same before anything gets imported: does every row now carry the schema you defined earlier, and can you still trace it back to the original network statement if a payout changes later?
-If the answer is yes, the ledger is ready for accounting software.
-If the answer is no, the source data still needs work.
+Before import, ask one control question: does every row carry the schema you defined, and can you trace it back to the original network statement if a payout changes later?
+If yes, the ledger is ready for QuickBooks or Xero.
+If no, the source data still needs work.

 Set Up QuickBooks and Xero So Restatements Do Not Break the Books

 Once the affiliate ledger is clean, the accounting system should receive structured rows, not interpretation work.
-An affiliate commission report to QuickBooks or an affiliate commission report to Xero should already separate gross commissions, fees, adjustments, net payable, payment date, and currency before import.
+Before importing an affiliate commission report into QuickBooks or Xero, separate gross commissions, fees, adjustments, net payable, payment date, and currency.
 If those values are still blended together, the accounting platform becomes the place where source cleanup happens, which makes later reconciliations harder instead of easier.

 The account structure can stay simple.
 Most teams do well with a dedicated affiliate income revenue account and a separate expense account for network fees when the source data supports that distinction.
 What matters more than account complexity is keeping the network visible as a reporting dimension rather than burying it inside memo text.
 In QuickBooks, that may mean class tracking or another consistent reporting field in the import design.
 In Xero, it often means a tracking category or another repeatable coding convention.
 The objective is the same in both systems: one chart of accounts, with the network retained as a dimension for analysis and tie-out.